Trullo: Geology

 The Murgia is a karst plateau.
 Winter rains drain through the soil into fissures in the strata of limestone bedrock and flow through underground watercourses into the Adriatic.
 There is no permanent surface water, and water for living purposes must be trapped in catchment basins and cisterns.
 The surface forms a landscape of rolling hills and ridges punctuated now and again with dolines and other forms of enclosed depressions characteristic of karsts.

 Architecture

 Grouping

 The trullo is essentially a rural building type.
-With its thick walls and its inability to form multi-storey structures, it is an inefficient use of ground space and consequently ill-suited for high density multi story settlement.
+With its thick walls and its inability to form multi-storey structures, it is an inefficient use of ground space and consequently ill-suited for high density settlement.
 Being constructed of small stones, however, it has a flexibility and adaptability of form making the design most helpful in tight urban situations.

 In the countryside, trullo domes were built singly or in groups of up to five, or sometimes, in large farmyard clusters of a dozen or two dozen, but never for the occupancy of more than a single rural family.